SAP-samples/btp-spend-analysis/Tutorial/10-Connect-IS-DWC/README.md

 ![CIS Connection DWC](../images/CISLane_ConnectDWC2.png)

 Name the JDBC connection ‘Data Warehouse Cloud_HANACLOUD’, and fill in the JDBC URL, the User and the Password fields.
-That information can be gathered from Data Warehouse Cloud from the Database User Details information box which you access from the info icon to the right of the DB User in the Data Warehouse Cloud Space.
+You can get this information from SAP Data Warehouse Cloud.
+You find this information in Database User Details information box.
+You can access this box by clicking the info icon to the right of the DB User in the Data Warehouse Cloud Space.

 ![CIS Connection DWC](../images/CISLane_ConnectDWC3.png)